khalatevarun/Shortly/README.md

 </h1>

 <p align="center">
-A website to shorten your links and avail advanced statistics
+A website to shorten your links
 </p>

 Shortly is a fully responsive website where you can shorten any website links and get copied to your clipboard.